Finding types catalog

 Base time estimates

 Every finding type includes a base_minutes estimate — the typical time to remediate that issue.
 This is used for budget forecasting and work planning, not billing.
 Actual time is tracked through the work pipeline.
-The estimate helps operators understand whether a finding fits within the remaining budget or will likely require overage-rate work.
+The estimate helps operators understand whether a finding fits within the client's remaining monthly budget or will likely push past it.

 Detection